-Vernal pool regulatory language is a compromise between political realities and the best-available science on maintaining populations of pool breeding amphibians and as such does not adequately protect terrestrial habitat requirements.
-As a result, the long-term viability of vernal pool ecosystems in Maine landscapes will not be ensured given the current regulatory framework.
-This reality is now well-supported in the scientific literature (see

-Mushet et al. 2015; Cohen et al. 2016, Rains et al. 2016).
+Vernal pool regulatory language is a compromise between political realities and the best-available science on maintaining populations of pool breeding amphibians and as such does not fully protect terrestrial habitat to maintain water quality of vernal pools or to meet the life-cycle requirements of pool-breeding amphibians.
+As a result, there is concern that the long-term viability of vernal pool ecosystems in Maine landscapes will not be ensured given the current regulatory framework.
+This reality is now well-supported in the scientific literature (see Mushet et al. 2015; Cohen et al. 2016, Rains et al. 2016).
 Both federal and state regulations are largely reactive, case-by-case decisions with no proactive planning for conserving vernal pool landscapes (a group of pools embedded in a matrix of suitable post-breeding habitat e.g., forests) with linkages to other resources in the landscape.

-Additionally, some vernal pools may not be waters of the United States under the Clean Water Rule issued August 28, 2015 and currently stayed by the District of Columbia district court.
+Additionally, some vernal pools may not be considered waters of the United States according to the currently applicable definition of water of the U.S., 33 CFR part 328.3, and/or the Clean Water Rule: Definition of "Waters of the United States regulations (33 CFR part 328, issued August 28, 2015 and currently stayed nationwide by the U.S. Court of Appeals for the Sixth Circuit).
 Lastly, the Corps does not regulate activities in the adjacent uplands and can only review and condition project design within lands adjacent to vernal pools if a jurisdictional wetland or waterway receives dredged or fill material.
 As a result, a significant number of pools may not receive federal regulation.

 On the state scale, NRPA only regulates a subset of vernal pools, considered Significant Vernal Pools.
 The egg mass thresholds established for determining significance were not based on biological criteria or information on spatial distribution of pools needed to conserve healthy populations of pool-breeding amphibians.
-Rather, they were based on an arbitrary attempt to regulate a predetermined subset of all pools in Maine.
+Rather, they were based on an attempt to regulate a predetermined subset of all pools in Maine.
 To date, the actual number that fall under state jurisdiction is almost less than half than had been originally anticipated.
-Of the regulated pools, protections are further weakened by rules governing pools with joint ownerships.
+Of the regulated pools, protections are further affected by rules governing pools with joint ownerships.
 For example, if a pool depression is located on a single ownership and the adjacent 250-foot zone around the pool is on a different ownership, this zone is not subject to regulation even though it is part of the critical terrestrial habitat of that pool.
 Similarly, if a pool is bisected by ownership, only the egg masses in the ownership in question may be counted toward state Significance.
-There are also dry-down time restrictions which further limit regulatory protection.
-As it is, the 250foot zone of management is ecologically insufficient to conserve amphibian populations over time (Windmiller and Calhoun 2008).
-The regulatory zone was set at 250 feet based on familiarity to landowners through Maine's Shoreland Zoning Act (Title 38, Chapter 3, §§ 435-449; http://www.maine.gov/dep/land/slz/index.html) rather than on the biological requirements of the pool-breeding amphibians.
+There are also dry-down time restrictions which further influence regulatory protection.
+Research completed since the regulations went into effect has shown that the 250-foot zone of management is ecologically insufficient to conserve abundant amphibian populations over time (Windmiller and Calhoun 2008).

-Moreover, federal and state regulatory actions on a project-level alone may not provide adequate protection.
-For example, we know that the pool matrix and surrounding land-scapes are critical to pool function.
+Moreover, federal and state regulatory actions on a project-level alone may not provide adequate protection for these complex systems.
+For example, we know that the pool matrix and surrounding landscapes are critical to pool function.
 Pools surrounded by forest provide better quality habitat than pools surrounded by lawn, fields, or agricultural lands (Cline and Hunter 2014).
 A decision for a permit that impacts a vernal pool may not effectively consider these landscape scale issues.
 Will the surrounding habitat support the vernal pool ecosystem processes over time?
 Does the vernal pool have strategic value in a larger regional context as part of a vernal pool or wetland network or as part of contiguous large habitat blocks that provide connectivity among aquatic resources for a diverse array of wildlife?
-Current regulation does not take these key issues into consideration.